Eternity by Lady-M

 Kagome had so much power inside her and Mei knew it was only a matter of time before her daughter realized it.
 Mei recalled when Kagome had come home after the incident that brought Kikyo back as well as when the clay priestess had passed away.
 When her daughter came home and told her what had happened, she had been worried but Tsuyo had told her that such a thing would not have taken Kagome's soul but what was attached to it.
 Mei then learned that Kagome was not reincarnated from Kikyo like everyone had thought, she just carried a striking resemblance as well as the only portion of the woman's soul that had not been taken to the Netherworld.
 The reason it seemed like Kagome had lost part of her soul was because the piece of Kikyo that was attached to it didn't want to let go so Kagome had to call her soul back.
 That is why when Kikyo died, the soul didn't go back into Kagome but went to the Heavens as it had been cleansed of the darkness festering deep inside of it.

 "She is going to need a teacher," Mei said softly.
 "And there are none who are powerful enough to teach her what she needs to know on either aspect."

-"There is someone she can learn from," Tsuyo stated. "she just needs to get over her fear of him for that to happen."
+"There is someone she can learn to control her youki from," Tsuyo stated.
+"She just needs to get over her fear of him for that to happen."